ciresdem/cudem/docs/dem_examples/northern_wa/northern_wa.md

 northern_wa.datalist  northern_wa.datalist.inf  northern.datalist.json
 ```

-The contents of this datalist should point to the previously made datalists, we can comment out the CUDEM and CoNED datalists for now:
+The contents of this datalist should point to the previously made datalists, we can comment out the CUDEM and CoNED datalists for now, and can adjust the weights and uncertainties at a later point:
 ```
 ../data/charts.datalist -1 1 0
 ../data/csb.datalist -1 1 0